 A major aspect of virtualizing any business critical application is data protection which encompasses not only backup, but disaster recovery, and business continuity.
 It is imperative that our data be protected.
 While this is true of all workloads, it becomes a bigger concern when virtualizing business critical applications.
 Not only do we need backups, but we need to protect the business, which is where business continuity comes into play.

-Is it possible to use a Cloud Framework to better secure your datacenter?
-Does cloud technologies provide a secure framework for building more than just clouds?
+Is it possible to use a cloud framework to better secure your datacenter?
+Do cloud technologies provide a secure framework for building more than just clouds?
 We all know that virtualization is a building block to the cloud, but there may be a way to use cloud frameworks to first secure your datacenter before you launch a private, public, or hybrid cloud.
-In essence, we can use tools like vCloud Director to provide a more secure environment that properly segregates trustzones from one another while allowing specific accesses.
+In essence, we can use tools like vCloud Director to provide a more secure environment that properly segregates trust zones from one another while allowing specific accesses.